Existence and applications of Ricci flows via pseudolocality: Applications

 In \cite{huang2015k}, the authors applied the Ricci flow solution of \cite{simon2002deformation}, which is uniformly $C^0$ close to the initial metric, hence the persistence of maximal volume growth is immediate.

 For the Ricci flow solutions in this article, suppose the initial Ricci curvature is bounded from below, then the persistence of maximal volume growth can be proved using results of Section 3.
-However, since nonnegative holomorphic bisectional curvature implies nonnegative Ricci curvature, there is an easy proof and the non-collapsing scale can be made uniform in this situation, see the following lemma. \begin{lem} Let $(M,g(t))$ is a Ricci flow solution with $Ric(g(t)) \geq 0$ and $|Rm|(g(t))\leq \frac{A}{t}$, and the $\delta-$almost isoperimetric inequality holds in $B_{g(0)}(x,r)$ for all $x\in M$.
+However, since nonnegative holomorphic bisectional curvature implies nonnegative Ricci curvature, there is an easy proof and the non-collapsing scale can be made uniform in this situation, see the following lemma. \begin{lem} Let $(M,g(t))$ be a Ricci flow solution {\blue on an $m$-dimensional manifold} with $Ric(g(t)) \geq 0$ and $|Rm|(g(t))\leq \frac{A}{t}$, and the $\delta-$almost isoperimetric inequality holds in $B_{g(0)}(x,r)$ for all $x\in M$.
 Suppose